 From the electrical test to the grid & plant protection, our protection concepts offer you safety with the latest technology and stand for trouble-free operation.

 Reliability and economic efficiency are becoming increasingly important as the demands placed on technical systems and energy supply networks are constantly changing.
-It is therefore inevitable that the safety and quality of your electrical power supply is guaranteed.
-At TRIPS, internationally experienced system engineers and experts in plant design, engineering, switchgear production, protection testing and commissioning work closely together for your project.
+It is therefore inevitable that the safety and quality of your electrical power supply are guaranteed.
+At TRIPS, internationally experienced system engineers and experts in plant design, engineering, switchgear production, protection testing, and commissioning work closely together for your project.

 From hardware engineering to network design, parameterization and electrical testing of your protection devices, we offer you the complete range of services from a single source.

 In this way, we develop state-of-the-art concepts for grid, machine and plant protection that safeguard the supply and make a significant contribution to optimum plant availability and to safeguarding your investments.

 Protection devices must respond quickly and selectively to faults and errors in order to minimize supply interruptions.
 As networks are expanded and upgraded, protection concepts and settings are changing faster and faster.
 In addition to the periodic tests, protective devices must be comprehensively tested after each modification.

 We test your protective devices reliably and quickly.
 We cover the complete range of electromechanical and digital protection relays from all leading manufacturers and at all common voltage levels.

 Overview of services: